google/gapid/DEVDOC.md

 1. Make sure to complete the Golang setup above for AGI.

+2. Settings file: There are two settings file(`settings.json`) that can be written.
+	- Global one that applies to all projects that can be opened with `Ctrl + Shift + P` and `Preferences: Open Settings (JSON)`.
+	Add this line to ensure that you have a stable tools directory:
+	`"go.toolsGopath": "<path-to-go-plugin-tools-folder>",`

+	- Local one is under `.vscode` folder in your project folder.
+Create one if it does not already exist and add this line to your local settings to be able to search source code in AGI:
+	`"go.gopath": "<path-to-agi-gofuse>"`,

-2. Create a `launch.json` file under the workspace directory with `Ctrl + Shift + P` and `Debug: Open launch.json`
+3. Launch file: Create a `launch.json` file under the workspace directory with `Ctrl + Shift + P` and `Debug: Open launch.json`

-3. Paste the following as one of the launch configurations.
+4. Paste the following as one of the launch configurations.
 This will ensure that there is a launch configuration for attaching to Delve.
 ```
 {
     ...